adreannalaporte/Python_R_Projects/README.md

 <img src="https://media.giphy.com/media/LoX8yc1ngPCvu/giphy.gif" width="280" height="183" />

-I am a young data professional seeking new opportunities in Data Analytics.
+I am a young data professional seeking new opportunities in Data Analytics and Data Science.

-I have industry experience working with Python, SQL, Tableau, and academic exposure to R and MATLAB.
+I have industry experience working with Python, SQL, Tableau, along with academic exposure to R and MATLAB.

 This repository demonstrates some of my experience working with Python and R.